 For once, the annual refrain appears to have some truth to it – especially at the top of the draft.
 There's no surefire 10-year all-star among the potential top picks, all of whom have holes in their games.

 The one thing this draft doesn't lack, however, is point guard or big man depth.
-Teams seeking a capable point guard or a serviceable backup big man should be able to find one deep into the second round.
-They also might find one as an undrafted free agent like Saint Mary's star Matthew Dellavedova or BYU standout Brandon Davies.
+Teams seeking a capable point guard or a serviceable backup big man can find one deep into the second round, perhaps even as an undrafted free agent in the case of Saint Mary's star Matthew Dellavedova or BYU standout Brandon Davies.

 2. So who should go No. 1 overall then?

 If reports are true that Cleveland has narrowed its options to Noel or Len, then Noel would be my pick.
 Yes, he's coming off a torn ACL in his left knee.
 Yes, his offensive game lacks any semblance of polish.
 Yes, he needs to add strength to avoid being pushed off the block in the NBA.
-But Noel was an outstanding post defender and extraordinarily prolific shot-blocker in his two-thirds of a season at Kentucky, which is likely to translate to the NBA.
-Even if he never gives Cleveland the 15-plus points per game you'd expect from a No. 1 overall pick, he'll still be a defensive asset to a team grooming young scorers at other positions.
+But Noel was an outstanding post defender and extraordinarily prolific shot-blocker in his two-thirds of a season at Kentucky, skills that are likely to translate at the NBA level.
+Even if he never gives Cleveland the 15-plus points per game you'd expect from the No. 1 overall pick, he'll still be a defensive asset to a team grooming young scorers at other positions.

-Len would be a much bigger gamble than Noel since Cleveland would be betting on his upside.
+Len would be a much bigger gamble than Noel since Cleveland would be gambling on his upside.
 The Maryland center showed soft hands and deft footwork in spurts this season, especially during dominant performances against Kentucky in the season opener and against Duke's Mason Plumlee during ACC play.
-But he was inconsistent defensively and tended to disappear for stretches of games, as evidenced by his pedestrian 11.9 points and 7.8 rebounds per game.
-Some of that was probably because Maryland's poor point guard play handcuffed him, but some of it is also a sign that he's still in the early stages of developing as a prospect.
+He also was inconsistent defensively and tended to disappear for stretches of games, as evidenced by his pedestrian 11.9 points and 7.8 rebounds per game.
+Some of that was probably because Maryland's poor point guard play handcuffed him a bit.
+But some of it is also a sign that he's still in the early stages of developing as a prospect.

 3. Will Shabazz Muhammad turn out to be a bust or undervalued?

-No prospect has been debated more than Muhammad, who was touted as a potential No. 1 overall pick when he arrived at UCLA last fall but now has some analysts suggesting he should fall out of the lottery, if not all the way out of the first round.
-I certainly don't see 30 better prospects than Muhammad, but at the same time there's definitely enough bust potential to make a general manager with a pick in the latter half of the lottery second-guess himself.
+No prospect has been debated more than Muhammad, who was touted as a potential No. 1 overall pick when he arrived at UCLA last fall but now has some analysts suggesting he should fall out of the lottery -- or even all the way out of the first round.
+I certainly don't see 30 better prospects than Muhammad, but at the same time there's definitely enough bust potential with him to make a general manager with a pick in the latter half of the lottery second-guess himself.